olga-terekhova/olga-terekhova.github.io/README.md

 ## Physicians Avalability
 The page https://olga-terekhova.github.io/html/physicians.html hosts the result of the project https://github.com/olga-terekhova/physicians-availability.
 The description of the project is at https://github.com/olga-terekhova/physicians-availability#readme .

+## Country Weather
+The page https://olga-terekhova.github.io/country-weather/index.html hosts the result of the project https://github.com/olga-terekhova/country-weather.
+The description of the project is at https://github.com/olga-terekhova/country-weather#readme .